 All data sources are configured in a similar manner.
 By default, IBM® Connections components install with a prepared statement cache value of 100.
 The default prepared statement cache size is optimum for DB2.
-However, deployments with a different RDBMS, such as Oracle®, which use larger prepared statements, may want to reduce the size of the cache.
-In the integrated benchmark using Oracle®, the prepared statement cache size was reduced to 50.
+However, deployments with a different RDBMS, such as Oracle, which use larger prepared statements, you might want to reduce the size of the cache.